-Comparative Infographic - Ethanol Defense® vs. The Marketplace fax 407-331-1125
+Comparative Infographic - Ethanol Defense® vs. The Marketplace tel 407-831-5021 fax 407-331-1125

 The infographic below summarizes the legitimate claims made by each additive in qualitative form.
 This is followed by a summary description of how each type of ethanol fuel additive performs in each desired trait.
 The goal is to provide a clearer picture of the effectiveness of each formulation vs. its product claims.